erha19/eslint-plugin-weex/docs/rules/weex/valid-picker-module.md

-# valid module picker in weex. (vue/weex/valid-picker-module)
+# valid module picker in weex (vue/weex/valid-picker-module)

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.